lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 in order arrive at a consensus for Standard ML.
 I no longer have a clear recollection.
 The events sketched below may have happened in June 1984 or April 1983.
+A colleague who went in my stead to a much later ML meeting remarked that it was "hard to hear over the sound of clashing egos".

-The delegate sent by Huet to represent Projet Formel was not like that.
-A quiet and gentle man, he put through his requests and they all were forcefully shot down.
+The delegate sent by Gérard to represent Projet Formel was not like that.
+A quiet and gentle man (sorry, cannot recall his name), he put in Gérard's requests and they were all shot down.
-I can't remember them all, but I believe they wanted the following:
+I can't remember them all, but I believe they included the following:

 * "non-linear patterns", i.e. repeating a pattern variable was permitted and denoted an equality test
 * a `where` syntax for local declarations
 * more generally, to keep the syntax closer to Edinburgh ML

-Clearly Dave and Gérard had different visions of ML, and while Gérard would have fiercely pressed his demands, Dave got his way.
+Clearly Dave and Gérard had different visions of ML, and while Gérard would have fiercely pressed his demands, he wasn't there and Dave got his way.
 I actually think he was right on all counts: non-linear patterns only seem useful for a few little examples, while `where` would not only be redundant but would introduce new scoping issues